Russia ramps up war efforts as delegates prepare for talks at Belarus border - KESQ

 Lukashenko said last week that Belarusian troops could join the invasion “if it becomes necessary.”

-So far, despite being far better equipped, Russia has been unable to convert its numerical superiority into territorial gains, as ordinary Ukrainians and reservists join efforts to defend their families and homes.
+So far, despite being larger and far better equipped, Russia has been unable to convert its numerical superiority into territorial gains, as ordinary Ukrainians and reservists join efforts to defend their families and homes.

 Ukraine said its air force shot down a cruise missile launched at the city from Belarus Sunday, and claimed a successful drone attack against against a Russian BUK surface-to-air missile system near the capital.